-The top commands to know for the CCNA are variations of the ‘show’ command.
-Common simulator questions present you with a set of configured devices and ask you to find information about these devices.
+The top CCNA commands to know are variations of the ‘show’ command.
+Common questions present you with a set of configured devices and ask you to find information about these devices.
 You must know how to search through a router or switch and find the relevant information.
-Knowing these commands will not only help you succeed at the CCNA but will be immensely helpful when working with a router whose configuration you do not have documented or memorized.
-Without further ado, the most useful Cisco commands are:
+Knowing these commands will not only help you succeed at the CCNA but will be immensely helpful when working with a router whose configuration you have not documented or memorized.

-'Show cdp neighbor detail' will display information about Cisco devices connected to the device you are on.
-It is a layer-2 command, so this includes information about switches and even phones.
-CDP is a Cisco proprietary protocol, so the command will only show information about Cisco devices.
-The information includes the remote device type, the remote IP address, the remote interface connected to the device you are on, and the remove device ID.
-This is a great command for when you need to figure out what other types of devices you are connected to.
+The ‘show cdp neighbor detail’ command will display information about the directly connected Cisco devices.
+It is a Layer 2 command, so the output includes information about switches and even phones.
+CDP is a Cisco proprietary protocol, so the command only shows information about Cisco devices.
+The information includes the remote device type, the remote IP address, the remote interface connected to the device you are on, and the remote device ID.
+This is a great command for figuring out what other types of devices you are connected to.

 The display from this command will show you the information and status of VLANs on the device.
 This includes the VLAN names, numbers, and the interfaces on which each VLAN can be found.
 If a certain interface is not listed in this command, that interface is a trunk.
 Use this command to see which VLANs are active and on which ports.

 Use the ‘show interface trunk’ command to view all the trunk ports on the device.
-The display will include information on which VLANs are allowed on which trunk, what the native VLAN is.
+The display will include information on which VLANs are allowed on which trunk and what the native VLAN is.
 Use this command to see which ports are used for trunking and which VLANs are allowed to pass through those trunks.